BesheniiChitak/ThisMakesSenseNow/readme.txt

-Minecraft plugin that makes minecraft make a little bit more sense
+A minecraft plugin that makes minecraft make a little bit more sense